How to take a headshot – 15 tips from a professional headshot photographer.

 1 - Find A Great Background

 The first thing to think about is background.
-You need something simple, that isn’t distracting.
-The background shouldn’t be a talking point.
-It needs to compliment the image, not stand out.
+Your background needs to be simple, and compliment the image (it shouldn’t stand out).

 Brainstorm what style of image suits your brand, personality and profession.